FIN de SIECLE

 “You have had a very, very difficult childhood.
 For most of it, Saturn has dominated your Life, bringing much difficulty, many confrontations and obstructions, causing much suffering and physical pain.”

-Then he paused again, took my hand in his and nodding his head side-to-side as if to amplify the veracity of his words he uttered: “If it were not for the great God Gupta (Jupiter), you would not be with us today”.
+Then he paused again, took my hand in his and nodding his head side-to-side as if to amplify the veracity of his words he uttered: “If it were not for the great God Guru (Jupiter), you would not be with us today”.

 Now I do not remember how long I sat in front of him in total stupefaction, but my mouth had to have been wide-open – embarrasingly so.
 I just remember thinking: “How the Hell could he have known about my childhood?
 I never said a word to him about what happened to me back then.”